lulu-is-cute/Basic-CSRF-logic/README.md

 cd csrf-notepad or non-csrf-notepad
 ```

-Run the app with nodeL:
+Run the app with node:
 ```sh
 node app.js